 Additionally, certain actions involving assets do not constitute reportable transactions because they are not purchases, sales, or exchanges.
-These include maturity, redemption, and calling of a bond, stock splits, gifts given or received, expiration of options, and share class changes.
+These include maturity, redemption, and calling of a bond, stock splits, gifts given or received, mere receipt or expiration of options (as opposed to exercising of stock options), and share class changes.
+Similarly, fulfilling a capital call is not considered a transaction unless the filer is given something in exchange (e.g., increased equity in the firm or another form of consideration).